knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ```
 ## API
 ### ManagerService
-This service allows a user to add or remove a true tinkerforge stack.
+This logical service allows a user to add or remove a true tinkerforge stack.
+As soon a a stack is connected, the service takes care of the
+connected Bricks and Bricklets.
 ```
      TF/ManagerService/I/stack/address/add
        hostName: <String>